isaacchunn/SC1015_MiniPrj_Airbnb/README.md

 # Dataset Importing and Data Cleaning

-Our dataset is very large with 73 columns, hence, we first apply the pandas info method to get an overview of the columns that we are dealing with.
-By analysing the description of the columns, we have first exclude the columns that are obviously not relevant to our problem.
+Our dataset is very large with 73 columns, hence, we have to first apply the pandas info method to get an overview of the columns that we are dealing with.
+By analysing the description of the columns, we can exclude the columns that are obviously not relevant to our problem.
 * ### Initial Visual Data Cleaning
 > We looked through the columns of our dataset and pick up the obviously redundant columns to drop such as the host identification number.
 This is shown in detail in the notebooks [EDA_First25](https://github.com/isaacchunn/SC1015_MiniPrj_Airbnb/blob/main/EDA_First25.ipynb), [EDA_Middle23](https://github.com/isaacchunn/SC1015_MiniPrj_Airbnb/blob/main/EDA_Middle23.ipynb) and [EDA_Last25](https://github.com/isaacchunn/SC1015_MiniPrj_Airbnb/blob/main/EDA_Last25.ipynb).